victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 Simply betting for the favorite to beat the spread was profitable 2017-18 regular season.
 However, this comes with some caveats.

 1. This is only for one regular season.
 Other seasons may show different results.
 2. Given the high volume of games, this is not all that profitable of a strategy.
-Suppose you bet $100 on each game using this strategy and comes ahead by 86 games out of 4066.
+Suppose you bet $100 on each game using this strategy and come ahead by 86 games out of 4066.
 Suppose also that the casino is generous and give a 1:1 payout, i.e. you lose $100 if you lose the bet and the casino give you $100 in addition to the $100 you put in if you win (which is never the case!).
 This betting strategy amounts to a paltry ~$2.11 profit per game!

 ## Blind Model - Evaluating on 2017-2018 Tournaments